 This track emphasizes the applications of Physics in Nanotechnology and the hands-on experience with advanced instrumentation like the electron microscope, atomic force microscope, etc. It develops practical skills in material processing and fabrication of device structures for electronic, optical, and sensing applications.
 Topics covered include:

 - Characterization of Nanostructures

-LHU currently offers a cooperative engineering program.
-Our 3+2 dual-degree program includes three years of foundation science, math, and general education courses at LHU and two years at another school to complete an engineering degree.
-Upon graduation, students earn an engineering degree from the engineering school ad a Physics degree from LHU.
-We have a specific transfer agreement with Penn State Main Campus and the University of Pittsburgh, but it is not uncommon for students to transfer to other engineering schools.
-Students can pursue engineering fields such as Electrical Engineering, Chemical Engineering, Petroleum Engineering, and many others.
+LHU offers a pre-engineering program (sometimes referred to as a cooperative engineering or 3/2 program).
+In this program, students begin studies at LHU that can lead to a degree in engineering at another institution and upon graduation, a Bachelor’s in Science in Physics degree from LHU.
+Our 3/2 dual-degree program includes three years of foundational science, math, and general education courses at LHU and two years of focused engineering coursework at another school to complete an engineering degree.
+We have specific transfer agreements with Penn State University Park (i.e. Main Campus), the Swanson School of Engineering at the University of Pittsburgh, and the Statler College of Engineering and Mineral Resources at West Virginia University.
+It is also not uncommon for students to transfer to other engineering schools.
+Students can pursue engineering fields such as Aerospace Engineering, Chemical Engineering, Civil Engineering, Electrical Engineering, Industrial Engineering, Mechanical Engineering, Petroleum Engineering, and many others.

 - Mechanics I